 There’s also a Killarney shuttle bus service that makes two trips to The Gap and to Ross Castle.

 Your journey comes to an end in Killarney town.
-Treat yourself to a meal in Muckross Park Hotel and tell the friendly locals all about your epic Ring of Kerry road trip.
+Treat yourself to a meal in Muckross Park Hotel and tell the friendly locals all about your epic time on the Ring of Kerry drive.

 Make your trip a memorable one and discover the magic of the Kingdom.
 Check out our Kerry destination page for more brilliant things to do in this unforgettable county.